Bijolia: Bijolia rock inscription

 The Bijolia inscription dating back V.S.
-1226 (1170 AD), issued during the reign of Someshvara, is very important because it throws a new light on the early history of the Chahamana dynasty.
+1226 (1170 AD), issued during the reign of the Chahamana king Someshvara, is very important because it throws a new light on the early history of the Chahamana dynasty.
 It has thirty lines and ninety verses.
 In various verses praise has been offered to Rishabhnatha, the first Jain Tirthankara, Shantinatha (16th Tirthankara), Parshvanatha (23rd Tirthankara) and Mahavira, 24th and last Tirthankara.
+It mentions the destruction of some small Chaulukya cities by the Someshvara's predecessor Vigraharaja IV.